Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 What are your favorite places or activities in Iceland?

 Hallormsstaðarskógur in the east is one of the biggest forests in Iceland.
 It has many trails all over and would be a great place to have a picnic or something.
-In the east you can also see reindeers which I always found very fascinating.
-There’s not a lot of big wild animals in Iceland and they always seemed like they came out of a fairytale.
+In the east, you can also see reindeer, which I always found very fascinating.
+There aren’t a lot of big wild animals in Iceland, and they always seemed like they came out of a fairytale.

 What advice would you give those visiting Iceland for the first time?

-I guess it depends on what you’re after.
-I’m still discovering some new things about Reykjavik although I have lived there for more than ten years now so you could just stay there and get to know the city for a few days.
+I’m still discovering some new things about Reykjavik, although I have lived there for more than ten years now.
+You could just stay there and get to know the city for a few days.
 But I guess most people visiting Iceland want to experience nature.
-Then I would probably recommend driving the ring road around the country and enjoy what it has to offer.
-Waterfalls, glaciers, lava fields, mountains and natural pools.
-You’ll find all those things on the way, and don’t be afraid to ask the locals for ideas or direction.
+Then I would probably recommend driving the ring road around the country and enjoying what it offers.
+Waterfalls, glaciers, lava fields, mountains, and natural pools.
+You’ll find all those things on the way, and don’t be afraid to ask the locals for ideas or directions.

 Ásgeir music video: Borderland